-How do you know when depression is serious or temporary?
-Learn depression warning signs here with three checklists you can use right away.
+Can you tell when depression is serious?
+Learn telltale depression warning signs below with the depression scale, all the warning signs to watch for and where you can get help right away.
 Find out now if you or someone you love has symptoms of severe depression.

 Don't wait until it's too late.